Sunpu Castle Park 駿府城公園

 Sunpu Castle has a solid place in history.
 This was where shogun Tokugawa Ieyasu grew up as a hostage to a rival clan and returned to the castle after becoming shogun.
 He lived there until his death in 1616.
 The castle burned down in 1607, was rebuilt, and was then destroyed in another fire in 1635.

 The park around the castle is a great place for a walk and is open from early morning to well after dark.
-It includes Momiji-yama Garden, a beautiful little garden.
-It features a miniature Mt.
-Fuji overlooking what looks like a tea plantation, a waterfall, and a carp pond.
+It includes Momijiyama Garden, a beautiful little garden.
+It features soil piled up to resemble Mt.
+Fuji, overlooking what looks like a tea plantation, a waterfall, and a carp pond.

 There's also a teahouse, where you can sip a cup of Shizuoka's finest and have a few sweets.